 Every time a Love Island boy’s behaviour was so bad a charity had to call it out

-But over the years there have been a few times things have gotten so bad a charity has had to step in and issue a warning.
-Most recently, Women’s Aid had to let viewers know that Danny’s behaviour towards Lucinda was gaslighting and manipulative.
+Over the years there have been a few times things have gotten so bad a charity has had to step in and issue a warning.
+Most recently, last year, Women’s Aid had to let viewers know Danny’s behaviour towards Lucinda was gaslighting and manipulative.

 And, yes, every time it has been a guy’s behaviour towards a girl.